 Introduction

 Welcome to the CIFER SDK documentation.
-CIFER (Cryptographic Infrastructure for Encrypted Records) provides quantum-resistant encryption for blockchain applications using ML-KEM-768 key encapsulation and AES-GCM symmetric encryption.
+CIFER (Cryptographic Infrastructure for Encrypted Records) provides quantum-resistant encryption using ML-KEM-768 key encapsulation and AES-GCM symmetric encryption.

 Point your AI agent (ChatGPT, Claude, Cursor, etc.) to llm.txt — a comprehensive plaintext reference designed for AI consumption.
 This helps agents understand the SDK and implement features more accurately.